Frequently Asked Questions

 Am i required to participate in weekend programs?

 As part of the mission, you are required to assist with planning and participating in vespers, Sabbath School clubs, and divine worship in the church of your institute.
-For non-missionary English teachers, they are not required to participate in the weekend programs, but are welcome to join and assist with planning and participation of the weekend programs.
+Non-missionary English teachers are not required to participate in the weekend programs, but are welcome to join and assist with planning and participating in the weekend programs.

 What kinds of training and teaching materials are provided?

-You do not need to bring EFL/ESL materials with you since SDA Language School has its own textbooks and teaching guides (stationary not provided).
-Some religion material and basic religion class guides are provided, however, we highly recommend you bring your own religion class materials.
+You do not need to bring EFL/ESL materials with you since SDA Language Institute has its own textbooks and teaching guides (stationery not provided).
+Some religious materials and basic religion class guides are provided; however, we highly recommend that you bring your own religion class materials.

-You do not need to bring EFL/ESL materials with you since SDA Language School has its own textbooks and teaching guides (stationary not provided).
-Some religion material and basic religion class guides are provided, however, we highly recommend you bring your own religion class materials.
+You do not need to bring EFL/ESL materials with you since SDA Language Institute has its own textbooks and teaching guides (stationery not provided).
+Some religious materials and basic religion class guides are provided; however, we highly recommend that you bring your own religion class materials.

 What is the dress code?

 Professional dress is required for teachers while in the classroom and while participating in religious weekend activities.
-The more that teachers dress, act and speak professionally, the more the students will relate to teachers in that matter.
+The more teachers dress, act, and speak professionally, the more the students will relate to teachers in that manner.
 Teachers have a greater impact on students when they conduct themselves professionally.
 The dress code is as follows:

 - Visible Tattoos are not acceptable and will need to be covered.